Dubai Tram: Operations

-The Dubai Tram is operated by Keolis.MHI under contract to the Dubai Roads & Transport Authority.
+The Dubai Tram has been operated by Keolis.MHI, a consortium of Keolis and Mitsubishi Heavy Industries under contract to the Dubai Roads & Transport Authority since September 2021.
+It was previously operated by Serco.

 There are over 80 certified drivers for the tram.
 To ensure the safety of the tram and the passengers, every driver is required to take (and pass) an alcohol test before driving the tram.
 The trams also have a dead man's switch, which the drivers are required to press every three to five seconds, failing which the tram will come to a halt.

 Hours of operation and frequency

 The Dubai Tram operates from 06:00 a.m. until 01:00 a.m. except on Sundays when it operates from 09:00 a.m. until 01:00 a.m..

 Fares

 The tram has a fixed fare of AED 3 per trip regardless of the distance travelled, making it one of the cheapest fares for trams, compared to other cities.
 The fare for passengers using the Red Nol Ticket will be AED 4 (US$1.09) per ride.

 A Nol Card can be used by passengers to check-in and check-out of the tram by scanning the card at the platform screen doors.